oauthstuff/draft-oauth-par/main.md

   Content-Type: application/json

   {
     "request_uri": "urn:example:bwc4JK-ESC0w8acc191e-Y1LTC2",
     "expires_in": 90
   }
 ```

-The client uses the request URI value to create the subsequent authorization request and directing the user-agent to make an HTTP request like the following:
+The client uses the request URI value to create the subsequent authorization request and directing the user-agent to make an HTTP request like the following (extra line breaks and indentation for display purposes only):

 ```
-  GET /authorize?client_id=s6BhdRkqt3&
+  GET /authorize?client_id=s6BhdRkqt3
-  request_uri=urn%3Aexample%3Abwc4JK-ESC0w8acc191e-Y1LTC2 HTTP/1.1
+    &request_uri=urn%3Aexample%3Abwc4JK-ESC0w8acc191e-Y1LTC2 HTTP/1.1
   Host: as.example.com
 ```